-Depending on how hot you get while skiing or snowboarding, a lightweight neck gaiter can sometimes be all you need to stay warm and comfortable on the slopes - especially if used as a full face covering.
+Depending on how hot you get while skiing or snowboarding, a lightweight neck gaiter in our single or double layer style can sometimes be all you need to stay warm and comfortable on the slopes - especially if used as a full face covering.

 The ultimate multi-use accessory, neck gaiters can be worn any number of ways.
 It’s fun to experiment with new styles and uses.
 Pinterest and YouTube have tons of ideas for stylish and functional ways to wear your neck gaiter, and this article from Divergent Travelers shows 16 different ways to wear them.
 To get you started, here are six of our favorite and most useful ways to wear a neck gaiter.

 To wear your neck gaiter as a scarf or neckerchief, just pull the tube of fabric over your head, letting it fall loosely around your neck.
 It’s a simple way to stay warm and stylish.
 On cold days, keep a neck gaiter made from a warmer fabric pulled up higher towards your chin to act as a neck warmer.

 Give yourself some extra protection from the sun by pulling the neck gaiter up onto the back of your head and over your chin.